mdabidullah/lumensuite/packages/docs/components/editors/page-editor.md

 ## Integration

-Like all BlockSuite editors, the editor UI is entirely composed of the combination of [block specs](../../guide/block-spec).
+Like all LumenSuite editors, the editor UI is entirely composed of the combination of [block specs](../../guide/block-spec).
 A specialized [root block](../blocks/root-block) spec serves as the root node of the document and implements all top-level document UI, with main widgets also mounted on the Accordingly, commonly used editing APIs are provided in the page service.

 To integrate and customize this editor, you can: